Skip to Content

 Why Choose the Salkantay Trek?

-After carefully learning about all of the options to hike to Machu Picchu and completing the Salkantay Trek for myself, there are a few reasons you should consider the Salkantay Trek over the others including:
+After carefully learning about all of the options to hike to Machu Picchu and completing the Salkantay Trek ourselves, there are a few reasons you should consider the Salkantay Trek over the others including:

 • Amazing views including the highest pass and views of Salkantay mountain